 • Beak stout, narrow, sharp edged and hooked at the tip and adapted for fruit eating.

-• Feet adapted for grasping, holding and climbing.
-Foot zygodactylous in which I and IV digits are directed backwards and II and ill forward to provide a firm grip on the branch of the tree.
+• The feet adapt for grasping, holding, and climbing.
+They show a zygodactylous arrangement in which digits I and IV point backward and digits II and III point forward, providing a firm grip on tree branches.

 • Tail feathers elongated.
 Maroon patches on wing feathers.
 Flight is graceful and voice powerful.